Discrete nonlinear Schr\"{o}dinger equation in complex networks: Introduction

 \section{Introduction}

-The aim of this work is to investigate what happens when two distinct aspects of complex systems coexist simultaneously.
-The first feature is that of selftrapping, viz. a generic dynamical property of nonlinear lattices that leads to localization in a translationally invariant system.
-The second is the geometrical feature that emerges from a small world network (SWN).
-In order to probe the former we use the Discrete nonlinear Schr\"{o}dinger (DNLS) equation that is an ubiquitous equation arising in a variety of contexts in condensed matter~\cite{Hol59,Dav73,Scott85}, in optics~\cite{Jes82}, in Bose-Einstein condensation ~\cite{And98}, etc. For the second feature we use Newman-Watts Small-world networks (NWSWN's) where random links are inserted linking pairs of the original nearest neighbor coupled lattice sites ~\cite{Watts98,Watts99,Barabasi02}.
+In this work we focus on nonlinear aspects of dynamics in finite discrete complex systems and investigate the simultaneous presence of nonlinearity with bond randomness and long range coupling.
+Two basic features are employed, the first is selftrapping, viz. a generic dynamical property of nonlinear lattices that leads to localization in a translationally invariant system while the second is the geometrical feature that emerges from a small world network (SWN).
+In order to probe the former we use the Discrete nonlinear Schr\"{o}dinger (DNLS) equation that is a ubiquitous equation arising in a variety of contexts in condensed matter~\cite{Hol59,Dav73,Scott85}, in optics~\cite{Led08}, in Bose-Einstein condensation ~\cite{And98}, etc. For the second we use Newman-Watts Small World Networks (SWN's) where random connections are inserted linking distant pairs of lattice sites originally linked through nearest neighbor coupling only ~\cite{Watts98,Watts99,Barabasi02}.
+In a SWN there is coexistence of disorder due to the random links, while the latter may at the same time also enhance transport due to their long range character.
+The additional presence of nonlinearity introduces further competition with the long range character of the network.
+The coexistence of bond disorder, long range coupling and nonlinearity makes the problem interesting to study.

 The DNLS equation is given by: